liamnewmarch/blog/content/posts/midi-note-to-frequency.md

 ## Wrapping up

 I could go on.
 There’s so much to talk about, like how these frequencies are [a compromise](https://en.wikipedia.org/wiki/Equal_temperament) that don’t [align with nature](https://en.wikipedia.org/wiki/Harmonic_series_(mathematics)) but that sound good enough to our ears… but that’s an article for a another day.

-If you enjoyed this article let me know!
-You can find me at [these places](/find-me/), we should be friends.